clonesec/osCollect_Sentinel/README.markdown

 ```

 (6) use Foreman to create the Upstart oscollect_sentinel workers starting with port 9000:

-Note that Foreman's "-a" setting may not contain underscore's.

-Also, it's easier to type just **sentinel**, so the following commands leave off "oscollect_" when appropriate.

 ```
 rvmsudo bundle exec foreman export upstart /etc/init -a sentinel -d /home/oscollect/apps/oscollect_sentinel -u oscollect -c worker=2 -p 9000